A supracondylar fracture is an injury to the humerus, or upper arm bone, at its narrowest point, just above the elbow.

 Symptoms of supracondylar fracture include:

 Supracondylar fractures were once thought to be more common in boys.
-But recent studies show that girls are just as likely as boys to have this type of fracture.
+But

 The injury is more likely to occur during summer months.